 A team was dedicated to using strEAM+ and RCM for a full engineering review of a new piece of equipment that needed modifications to meet company standards.
 MaxGrip provided experienced resources to get the project returning value in the shortest time possible.

 The pilot project demonstrated the capability of our embedded RCM analytics in Maximo.
 It resulted not only in major cost reductions and higher productivity, but also in millions of dollars of additional revenue.
 ‘Besides these great financial results, major developments included a good understanding of the power of RCM and strEAM+ for Maximo’, Hans Franck concludes.
-‘That was the driver for the additional project to analyse other bottlenecks and for the eventual rollout of strEAM+ for Maximo.
+‘That was the driver for the additional project to analyze other bottlenecks and for the eventual rollout of strEAM+ for Maximo.
 We helped company personnel to overcome hurdles and bridge gaps wherever necessary to also ensure great long-term results.’